 In the same way, teaching mindfulness might seem simple, but it’s actually not easy to do effectively.
 This is because in order to be effective in teaching mindfulness, one must first embody and demonstrate mindfulness with their behavior.
 For this reason, we require people to have established a personal mindfulness practice before taking our Curriculum Training course.
 However, we also see teachers all the time who get a few mindfulness instructions, implement it in their classroom, and see striking results immediately.
 If you are interested in integrating mindfulness into your classroom, please try our sample lesson below as a way to introduce mindfulness to your students.

-This script, which has been taught to over 30,000 children by Mindful Schools and our trainees since 2007, is geared toward K-5 elementary school students, but it can be easily adapted for other ages or targeted populations.
+This script, which has been taught to over 200,000 children by Mindful Schools and our trainees around the world since 2007, is geared toward K-5 elementary school students, but we also offer a curriculum for adolescents.
 If you like this lesson and your students respond positively, you might consider taking a fuller training to learn our full curriculum, neuroscience, classroom facilitation skills, how to present to stakeholders, and to become part of our vibrant and supportive graduate community.